efren-palacios/duellinks/_posts/deck-types/guides/2017-11-22-gladiator-beasts-by-raytee.md

 which makes it a lot easier to deal with tricky situations or match ups like Phoenix or Burn.

 **Example: vs Phoenix**
-Phoenix players, when they have no "Fire King Island" but a "Sacred Phoenix of Nephtys" in hand, they will set a "Fire King Avatar Yaksha".
+Phoenix players, when they have no {Fire King Island} but a {Sacred Phoenix of Nephtys} in hand, they will set a {Fire King Avatar Yaksha}.
-As a very backrow heavy deck, we normally play our monster and set 2-3 cards (depending on the match up), but when we see a "Fire King Avatar Yaksha" we expect a Phoenix deck.
+As a very backrow heavy deck, we normally play our monster and set 2-3 cards (depending on the match up), but when we see a {Fire King Avatar Yaksha} we expect a Phoenix deck.
-"Mind Scan" helps us to not lose a lot of backrow to one "Sacred Phoenix of Nephtys", so we can play a monster, attack and then bring in the optimal case a "Gladiator Beast - Laquari", besides that we can set a "Floodgate Trap Hole" or an "Enemy Controller" to deal with the "Sacred Phoenix of Nephtys" in the following turn.
+"Mind Scan" helps us to not lose a lot of backrow to one {Sacred Phoenix of Nephtys}, so we can play a monster, attack and then bring in the optimal case a {Gladiator Beast - Laquari}, besides that we can set a {Floodgate Trap Hole} or an {Enemy Controller} to deal with the {Sacred Phoenix of Nephtys} in the following turn.
-"Gladiator Beast - Laquari" is the optimal choice in this scenario, because our opponent can't run over it easily.
+{Gladiator Beast - Laquari} is the optimal choice in this scenario, because our opponent can't run over it easily.
-When we solved the thread in form of "Sacred Phoenix of Nephtys", the match will quickly turn into our favor,  without "Mind Scan" we could lose very fast by just running into a "Fire King Avatar Yaksha"  and lose all our backrow options to one single "Sacred Phoenix of Nephtys" summon, but with "Mind Scan" we can prepare ourselves and play the Matchup with careful backrow management.
+When we solved the thread in form of {Sacred Phoenix of Nephtys}, the match will quickly turn into our favor,  without "Mind Scan" we could lose very fast by just running into a {Fire King Avatar Yaksha} and lose all our backrow options to one single {Sacred Phoenix of Nephtys} summon, but with "Mind Scan" we can prepare ourselves and play the Matchup with careful backrow management.

-"Holy Guard" is a very popular skill for Gladiator Beasts, but preventing battle damage in our own turn,  is currently only good against Cyber Angels and Ancient Gears,  when we need to run into big monsters like "Cyber Angel Dakini" or "Ancient Gear Golem" for example to activate our Gladiator Beast effects.
+"Holy Guard" is a very popular skill for Gladiator Beasts, but preventing battle damage in our own turn, is currently only good against Cyber Angels and Ancient Gears,  when we need to run into big monsters like {Cyber Angel Dakini} or {Ancient Gear Golem} for example to activate our Gladiator Beast effects.
 Even against those match ups it is very situational.
 In a "Mind Scan" build we need to attack more carefully, specially because we want to keep our skill as long as possible, but being careful is not a bad thing, Gladiator Beasts should be played carefully, to slowly gain the field advantage till our opponent can't come back anymore.
 Rushing is never good with Gladiator Beasts, they are still a control deck, so patience is the key to victory.
 "Holy Guard" is good for beginners, to start and slowly learn the deck step by step,